-Calbright shall provide students with an opportunity to develop a Comprehensive Student Education Plan which is tailored to meet the individual needs and interests of the student for the enrollment term.
+During student onboarding, Calbright shall provide students with their enrollment agreement.
 It will address a student's education goal and program of study requirements, applicable course prerequisites or corequisites, guided placement, potential transfer institutions, the need for basic skills, and the need for referral to other support and instructional services as appropriate; and will include the steps the student needs to take on their educational path to complete their identified course of study.
 The planning process will take into account a student's interests, skills and career goals.

-Calbright will ensure that comprehensive educational plans are accessible and recorded in electronic form, and will make a reasonable effort to not duplicate educational planning processes for students participating in special programs.
+Calbright will ensure that the Enrollment Agreement is accessible and recorded in electronic form and will make a reasonable effort to not duplicate educational planning processes for students participating in special programs.